 - Universal Standard

 - ASOS Curve

 - Boohoo Plus

 - Dear Kate

 - Liz Claiborne

 - Michael Kors

 If you get rejected at first, it might help to build up your portfolio to show them your potential.
 You can do this by working with photographers on a TFP (Time for Prints) basis.
 This means that you don’t get paid, but you do get to use the images to start your portfolio.
 Finding a good photographer to work with can really be worth it.
 You might even want to pay for their time in order to get a really high-quality selection of shots.

-Being a plus-size model is hard, just as it is in other areas of modeling.
+Being a plus size model is hard, just as it is in other areas of modelling.
 You have to work hard and be dedicated to maintaining your body.
 But if you have a passion for fashion, you might just be able to make it work!